mrunkel/devtools/readme.md

 ## Mailhog

-Mailhog is a server that accepts SMTP on port 1025 (host `mailhog.internal`).
+Mailhog is a server that accepts SMTP on port 1025 (host `mailhog.internal` or `localhost`).
 You can view any sent emails on https://mail.local.pfdev.de

 **Note:**  You will need to configure your application to use mailhog, it doesn't intercept traffic on it's own.

-For symfony projects, add the following to .env.local `MAILER_DSN=smtp://mailhog.internal:1025`
+For docker based symfony projects, add the following to .env.local `MAILER_DSN=smtp://mailhog.internal:1025`

+For non-docker based symfony projects, add the following:
+`MAILER_DSN=stmp://localhost:1025`

 ## Redis